 Research has shown that a diagnosis of autism spectrum disorder can often come with other speech and language disorders.

 Here are some of the more common ones we can help with.

 Childhood apraxia of speech is a speech disorder where your brain has trouble communicating with the muscles that control your speech.

 Broadly speaking, those with childhood apraxia of speech know exactly what they want to say, and their muscles work just fine.
 But there’s a disconnect between them and their brain, which results in motor planning issues.

 Autistic children are more likely to have childhood apraxia of speech.
-In fact, the co morbidity rate is higher than 60%.
-As a result, if we have a diagnosis of one, it’s a good idea to test for the other.
+In fact, the comorbidity rate is higher than 60%.
+As a result, if we diagnose one of them, it’s a good idea to test for the other.

 We have a unique protocol for speech therapy treatments for apraxia of speech when working with an autistic child.
 We take their unique communication style into consideration.

 If your child is showing signs of childhood apraxia of speech and autism overlap, we can help.

 It’s very common for autistic children to also need speech therapy for expressive & receptive language disorders.

 For example, autistic children frequently have issues with pragmatic language.
 This includes things like adapting their language depending on who they’re talking to, like staying on topic, changing it, and engaging in conversational turns.